microsoft/openpaimarketplace/docs/user/README.md

 # OpenPAI Marketplace Doc for Users

+> Note: This document suits for openpaimarketplace version v1.4.0 and later.

-Currently (in version 1.3.0), openpaimarketplace has two type of templates: data template and job tempalte.
+Openpaimarketplace has two type of templates: data template and job tempalte.
 Both these two type of tempaltes could be directly used to create an OpenPAI job easily.
 The step-by-step usage guide is included in [quick start tutorial](./quick-start.md).

 - Data Template